 Now that you are all caught up on what all those annoying letters in the names of vehicle models mean, you are good to go and buy yourself a nice new car.

-If you are located in or near Oakville, pay us a visit and check out rare and luxury vehicles in our sales line!
+If you are located in or near Stoney Creek, pay us a visit and check out rare and luxury vehicles in our sales line!